daithioc95/MS3/README.md

 - JSHint JavaScript Validator: https://jshint.com/

-  - js jint gitpod extention highlights no JS errors
+  - js hint gitpod extension highlights no JS errors

 ### Known bugs and issues
 - W3 HTML Validator Warnings
   - All pages have a "Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections.".
 This is because flash messaged are stored in a section container and when the flash messages are not activated the H element in which they are stored in is not visible.
 - Foreign Language Authors
-  - When authors with Foreign Language (such as arabic) is selected the page returned "Not Found".
-I believe this is due to an incompatability between the foreign Language and the database.
-This is for a tiny minority of the websites pages, however I intend to investigate this issue at a later point.
+  - When authors with Foreign Language (such as Arabic) is selected the page returned "Not Found".
+I believe this is due to an incompatibility between the foreign Language and the database.
+This is for a small minority of the website’s pages; however, I intend to investigate and resolve this issue at a later point.
 - Narrow screen issue
-  - Author Box: for some very narrow screens the author box can become distored and the text may overlap the image.
-I will make no changed from this as the mobile version benefits from having these images and it occurs on a iregularly small screen size.
+  - Author Box: for some very narrow screens the author box can become distorted and the text may overlap the image.
+I will make no changed from this as the mobile version benefits from having these images and it occurs on an irregularly small screen size.
 - Share link
-  - The share link should sit vertically below the star however this was difficult to position on a all screen sizes due to the differing nature of both items elements.
+  - The share link should sit vertically below the star however this was difficult to position on all screen sizes due to the differing nature of both items' elements.
 I will revisit this at a later time.

 ### Data schemes
 The database is stored and hosted by MongoDB.
 The database was downloaded in JSON format from Kaggle, before being pasted to my data.txt file.
-Addition cleaning and preparation of the data was complete by using the mongo.py file which include removing dupes, creating additional collections and separating the values.
+Additional cleaning and preparation of the data was complete by using the mongo.py file which include removing dupes, creating additional collections and separating the values.
-For example the Author section contained the authors name and the book title (if any), so a split action was needed here before creating a new "book" key
+For example, the Author section contained the authors name and the book title (if any), so a split action was needed here before creating a new "book" key
 The cluster used for this project contains 4 collections in total which are shown in the data schema diagram below.

 <img src="static/images/wireframes/data_schema.JPG">

 ### Deployment
 #### Working with the local Copy
-- Install the requirements based on librarys needed by using the pip3 install -r requirements.txt command.
+- Install the requirements based on libraries needed by using the pip3 install -r requirements.txt command.
 - A data base will be needed to work off for a local file, this can be created using MongoDB by following the below instructions.
   - Create a MongoDB account.
   - Create a cluster.
   - Create 4 collections; authors, books, quotes and users.
   - Set values for these collections as content for the website.
 - The environment variables will then be needed to allow the website to access the database.
-Please follow the below instrutions.
+Please follow the below instructions.
   - Create a .gitignore file.
   - Type "env.py" in the .gitignore file to ensure this is being ignored.
   - Create the env.py file.
   - This is where you can insert the following environment variables; IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME.
-- The app can now be ran via the terminal, create the app.py file and enter the command "python3 app.py" and run the app.
+- The app can now be running via the terminal, create the app.py file and enter the command "python3 app.py" and run the app.

 #### Heroku Deployment
-- To deploy the project to Heroky a local workspace will be needed to ensure the Heroku can run the backend code.
+- To deploy the project to Heroku a local workspace will be needed to ensure the Heroku can run the backend code.
-- This can be done by using the command "pip3 freeze -- local > requirements.txt" which will populate the file convieniently to provide heroku with information on what needs to be installed.
+- This can be done by using the command "pip3 freeze -- local > requirements.txt" which will populate the file conveniently to provide Heroku with information on what needs to be installed.
 - To ensure Heroku knows that the app.py file is the main file and entry for this project, the Procfile will be needed by logging the following command, "python app.py > Procfile"

-- The next step involves creating a heroku account.
+- The next step involves creating a Heroku account.
-  - Go to heroku.com
+  - Go to Heroku.com
   - Set up and account, create an app by following the instructions and enter any relevant information requested.
-  - Deploy the app on Github to ensure any updates on github will link to Heroku (reducing the risk for discrepencies)
+  - Deploy the app on GitHub to ensure any updates on GitHub will link to Heroku (reducing the risk for discrepancies)
    - This can be done by selecting "Connect to GitHub" in the deploy tab and selecting the relevant repository.
   - Locate the Config variables in the settings section, click "Reveal Config Vars".
   - Enter the previously mentioned variables which are present in the env.py file; IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME
-   - Ensure these values those of which present in the env.py file.
+   - Ensure these values match those of which present in the env.py file.
    - Also ensure the requirments.txt and Procfile are pushed into the live environment by using the below set of commands.
     - $ git add requirements.txt
     - $ git commit -m "Add requirements.txt"
     - $ git add Procfile
     - $ git commit -m "Add Procfile"
- - Enable automatic deployments on Heroky by going to the deploy tab, go to Automatic deployments and select enable.
+ - Enable automatic deployments on Heroku by going to the deploy tab, go to Automatic deployments and select enable.
  Heroku now has the relevant packages to be linked and host the website.
-You can locate the apps URL by selecting "Open App" on the right hand corner of your Heroku account.
+You can locate the apps URL by selecting "Open App" on the right-hand corner of your Heroku account.

 #### Cloning the project
 If you wish to clone this project, action the following instructions.